-You're very welcome to take your dogs, on a short lead, around the paddock, spinney, parkland, tea-garden, and into the shop (if it's not too busy).
+You're very welcome to take your dogs, on a short lead, anywhere outside except for the children's Wild Play Corner.

 Please ensure that dogs stay on a short lead everywhere on site, including the parkland where there are livestock and wildlife.

 There are several footpaths and walks nearby, however, bear in mind that local stiles are mostly filled in underneath to prevent lambs escaping, so these routes are only accessible if you can lift your dog over a stile.
 Many fields have sheep and cows in them all year round.

 Where can't my dog go?

 The house and tea-room, and children's wild play corner are unsuitable for dogs, other than assistance dogs.

 There is a dog poo bin at the top of the paddock near the blackboard signs at the top of the path, and on the fence by the road gate at the bottom of the paddock.
 Please ask at visitor reception if you can't find it.
 Otherwise, please take it home with you.